-Buying a home is one of, if not the most significant transaction Australians will make in their lifetime.
-With the amount of money involved in a property purchase, it is only proper for the buyer and the seller to put into writing their agreement, making the deal legally binding and protecting them in case of disputes in the future.
+Buying a home is called the great Australian dream as it remains one of, if not, the most significant transaction Australians will make in their lifetime.
+With the amount of money involved in a property purchase, it is necessary for the buyer and the seller to put into writing their agreement, making the deal legally binding and protecting them in case of disputes in the future.

-In some cases, however, a property purchase can go on without a written agreement, said Mario Rashid-Ring, an associate at Coleman Greig.
+In some cases, however, a property purchase can go on without a written agreement said former Coleman Greig Associate Mario Rashid-Ring.

 Oral agreement for property purchases

-"In the case of oral or unsigned contracts for the sale of land, the agreement may be enforceable by the courts under the doctrine of part performance if a certain test is met," he said in a recent think piece.
+"In the case of oral or unsigned contracts for the sale of land, the agreement may be enforceable by the courts under the doctrine of part performance if a certain test is met," he said.

-He referred to a recent case filed before the New South Wales Supreme Court early this year.
+Further, Mr Rashid-Ring referred to a 2019 case filed before the New South Wales Supreme Court.
 Cam Vinh Phung, the plaintiff of the case, was seeking to enforce an oral agreement that he had made with his younger brother to purchase a unit for $180,000.